 On my first two nights, I didn’t have anything better to compare it to, now I do.

 So, I guess I’m now one of those obnoxious people who says “Oooh, don’t go to Tahiti, it’s so over-rated, head immediately for the outer islands.”

 Sadly, it’s true.
 Of course, I am certain the island of Tahiti has much more to offer than what I saw since I barely left my hotel.
 For that reason, I’d certainly be willing to give it a second chance.

-I wish there had been time for Bora Bora on this trip but it takes an inter-island flight to get over there and there just wasn’t enough time (or enough money) to do it all.
+I wish I’d had time for Bora Bora on this trip but it takes an inter-island flight to get over there and there just wasn’t enough time (or enough money) to do it all.